VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 > [!NOTE]
 > In a proper research, you want to have your models resolved as accurately as possible.
 The trick described above is intended for training purposes only!

 As the last thing we would like to do is to compare the merge time with the one we got in the previous step.
-Modify slightly the `run_binary_extras` file, as we no longer need to calculate the merge time only fot the specific model - let it be calculated for every model to see whether this value changes.
+Modify slightly the `run_binary_extras` file, as we no longer need to calculate the merge time only for the specific model - let it be calculated for every model to see whether this value changes.
 Add the resulting merge time of the last computed model, when the donor reaches the minimum mass which terminates the run, to the [**Google Spreadsheet**](https://docs.google.com/spreadsheets/d/1HLwsGPu6w3t2NMUcdVYvkHFvqgIOUDkigfrZruN6Uo8/edit?gid=1375531873#gid=1375531873) in the column next to your name under the selected case.

 Next, compile (`./clean && ./mk`) and run the models (`./rn`) with a fixed set of initial parameters (donor and black hole masses, and orbital period), while exploring different values of mass_transfer_beta.
 This isolates the role of accretion efficiency in shaping the orbital evolution, mass growth, and observable properties of the system.